bolzhub/Root-Inserts/README.md

  ## How to craft

+Choose the stl files you need.
+Not all of them are necessary.
 Print the drawers with a 0.4mm nozzle, and the containers with a 0.2mm nozzle.
 Cut pieces of 67mm x 91.75mm out of 1.2mm thick acrylic sheets.
 Glue the pieces inside the containers.